-Having said that, the CPF Retirement Sum should still be considered an important benchmark, as it determines your available options when you reach 55 years old.
+Having said that, the CPF Retirement Sum should still be considered as an important benchmark because it determines your available options when you reach age 55.

-You probably already know that at age 55, your CPF Ordinary Account (OA) and Special Account (SA) are combined to form your Retirement Account (RA), which is used to fund CPF LIFE.
+You probably already know that at 55 years old, your CPF Ordinary Account (OA) and Special Account (SA) are combined to form your Retirement Account (RA), which is used to then fund CPF LIFE.
 You are also eligible for a lump-sum withdrawal at this time.

 Now, the sum total of your OA and SA at this point would either be 1) equal to or higher, or 2) lower than the Retirement Sum.

-If your OA + SA total is lower than the BRS, you are allowed to withdraw up to $5,000, while the remaining goes to your RA.
+If your OA + SA total is lower than the BRS, you are allowed to withdraw up to S$5,000, while the remaining goes to your RA.

-If your OA + SA total is higher than the FRS, you are allowed to withdraw $5,000 plus any amount in excess.
+If your OA + SA total is higher than the FRS, you are allowed to withdraw S$5,000 plus any amount in excess.

 Additionally, you can make a property pledge to withdraw more of your CPF savings, but doing so will lower the monthly payouts you receive from CPF LIFE.

 Please note that the above is an extremely simplified explanation, and is simply meant to highlight the effect of the Retirement Sum when you turn 55 years old.
 This is only one part of the much larger overall picture of your retirement planning.